CURRENT EXHIBITION: FIGHT SONG by Steve Parker | FEB 13 - APR 18

 SPACES commissions artists from around the world—at all stages of their careers and in all media—to make new work that is responsive to timely issues.
 We use these projects as a jumping off point to create educational initiatives that help develop a more informed citizenry.
 We also distribute grants to artists outside of our residency and exhibition programs.

 Artists come first.
 We exist to serve artists.
-Every decision we make prioritizes artists’ creative development, professional growth, and long-term careers.
+Every decision prioritizes their creative development, professional growth, visibility, and long-term careers.
+We treat artists as professionals—committing to fair pay, clear expectations, and meaningful resources.

 The First Permanent Home